 D) Nitrogen; nitrogen is less effective than oxygen in this case

-In the example above, we can see a pattern as follows:
+In the example above, the pattern looks like this:

 A) answer 1; answer 3